 Social Security disability benefits can be affected by how does divorce affect social security benefits?
 In short, a person can receive disability benefits from receiving a divorce.
 When a couple decides that they are not going to continue living together; they can file for divorce and request their separation benefits are stopped.
 When the request is approved; the State will stop awarding any benefits until the couple remarries or the children are of age.

-This article will briefly look at how does divorce affect social security benefits for a divorced person.
+This article will briefly look at how divorce affects social security benefits for a divorced person.

 The marital status of the person is considered.
 If the person was married before the marriage was annulled; then the person’s divorce will not affect the person’s SSI disability benefits.